melkamar/webstoremgr/docs/usage.rst

 Command mode
 ------------
-Commands are invoked on the command line, such as: ``webstoremgr chrome create arguments...``.
+Commands are invoked on the command line, such as: ``webstoremgr chrome create <arguments>``.

 List of commands differs based on the target browser.
-See their respective sections for more details:

-- :ref:`chrome-commands`

-- :ref:`firefox-commands`
+See the platform-specific documentation :doc:`here <browsers/index>`.

 .. _script-mode: